 - Certain PTs, features, and optional service cards are not available in some areas.
-Consult your dealer for more information. - Every system programming setting can be accessed using a PC and the Panasonic KX-TAW848 Maintenance Console software (→ 2.3.1 PC Programming).
-For programming details, refer to the online help which is installed along with KX-TAW848 Maintenance Console (→ 3.2.1 Installing and Starting KX-TAW848 Maintenance Console).
+Consult your certified Panasonic dealer for more information. - Every system programming setting can be accessed using a PC and the Panasonic KX-TDA50 Maintenance Console software (→ 2.3.1 PC Programming).
+For programming details, refer to the online help which is installed along with KX-TDA50 Maintenance Console (→ 3.2.1 Installing and Starting KX-TDA50 Maintenance Console).